Category filter

 Actions

-Before proceeding with the deployment process, let’s understand what “Actions” in the Deployment correspond to:
+Before proceeding with the automation process, let’s understand what “Actions” in the automation correspond to:

 • Remote actions: Available in the Manage tab, remote actions are commands that perform a pre-defined operation instantaneously on devices.
 For example, device wipe, scan location, etc. They are one-time actions that you are required to initiate every time you need to get something done with the enrolled device.

-• Actions in the deployment feature: Actions in the deployment feature define the operations to be performed as part of this deployment.
+• Actions in the automation feature: Actions in the automation feature specify the tasks or operations that will be executed as part of the automation process.
 For instance, choosing specific policies to be associated with/removed from devices, users, or groups.
 The configured “Settings and Schedule” will act on these operations defined here.

-Under the Actions section, you have the following deployment options:
+Under the Actions section, you have the following automation options:

 Policy